 Consensus algorithms are responsible for reaching a single source of truth within a blockchain and can be competitive or non-competitive.

 Competitive consensus algorithms were widely applied in the first blockchain models.
 While they can successfully achieve their main goal — reaching an agreement between nodes — they may be prone to double payment.

 Non-competitive consensus algorithms, on the other hand, allow for processing only one agreement at a time in a trusted network.
 However, as networks relying on such algorithms usually consist of a small number of nodes, they can be more vulnerable to attacks than larger distributed ledgers with no single point of failure.

-While the blockchain has promising potential for use in the voting process, it won’t replace other voting approaches completely.
-Currently, digital voting solutions are most likely to be used in conjunction with traditional offline vote casting.
+While the blockchain has promising potential for use in the voting process, it won’t completely replace other voting approaches.
+Currently, digital voting solutions are most likely to be used in conjunction with traditional offline voting.

-As we mentioned earlier, you can leverage blockchain technology to authenticate voters, cast their ballots, and securely store identification and voting data.
+Your development team can leverage blockchain technology in a voting system to authenticate voters, cast ballots, and securely store identification and voting data.
 Thus, your blockchain-based solution might need to be able to integrate with:

 - Third-party identity verification services